Kong/insomnia-docs/docs/insomnia/git-sync.md

 1. Click on the **Setup Git Sync** on the upper right hand corner of the Insomnia App.
 2. Click on the GitLab tab under "Configure Repository"
 3. Click on the **Authenticate with Gitlab** button.
 Your defualt browser will open and automatically redirect you to GiLab to sign-on, if you need to.
-4. If you were already signed-on, you will stay on an insomnia.rest page on the browser.
-Click on **Continue**.
-The page will say "Successfully authenticated Insomnia" upon success.
+4. You will be asked on GitLab if you would like to authorize Insomnia to connect with your GitLab account.
+Click on **Authorize**.
-5. You might be prompted to continue by your browser through the Insomnia app via  "Choose Application" box.
-If you are not, you can follow the instructions on the page to complete Github account authentication with the Insomnia App.
+5. You will be redirected to the Insomnia website which will say "Successfully authenticated Insomnia".
+You might be prompted to manually add your gitlab authentication manually to the Insomnia App.
+Check the Insomnia App if the sync finished.
+If you still see the option to manually paste in your GitLab authentication code, then copy it from app.insomnia.rest into the Insomnia App.
+Then Click on **Sync**
 6. You can now clone any repository from GitLab!
 Copy the HTTPS URI for the GitLab repository you want to connect to and paste it into the "GitLab URI" field.

 ### Manually set up a remote repository